valery1707/wercker-docs/content/learn/steps/introduction.md

 Steps make up the wercker pipeline and can either be executed in the build or deploy phase within the pipeline.

-> steps can be used to customize your pipelines

 Examples of a **build step** are compilation of your code, running your unit tests or even static code analysis such as `jshint` or `golint`.

 A **deploy step** could be the synchronization of static assets, for which we've created the [s3sync